lukepuplett/evoq-blockchain/docs/merkle/README.md

 ### [Selective Disclosure](./selective-disclosure.md)

 Documentation on our approach to selective disclosure in Merkle trees, allowing for privacy-preserving verification where only specific leaves are revealed while maintaining the cryptographic integrity of the tree.

-### Examples

-- [Selective Disclosure Example: Digital Passport](./examples/selective-disclosure-example.md): A practical example showing how to implement selective disclosure with a digital passport.
+Includes a complete example with digital passport data.

 ## Key Features